Tire Sidewall Damage: How Much Damage Is Too Much?

 car tire details

-You might have noticed a gash, tear, or cut on your tire sidewall.
-Perhaps you can even peel the rubber back to see underneath.
+You might have noticed a gash, tear, or laceration on your tire sidewall.
+Perhaps you can even peel the rubber back to see beneath.

-It’s reasonable to check how much damage is terminal and how much is safe to drive on.
+It’s prudent to check how much damage is terminal and how much is safe to drive on.

-In general, tire sidewall damage should be immediately repaired.
+In general, tire sidewall damage should be swiftly repaired.

-However, if the cut is comparatively shallow, it should be fine.
+However, if the cut is relatively shallow, it should be fine.

 Utilize a flashlight to inspect the revealed area if you can retract it.
 You can utilize any blunt tool to assist with this.

-Do you see a glimpse of metal wires?
+Do you see a glint of metal wires?
 If so, the tire is compromised.

-You’ll need to put the extra wheel on and go to a tire shop.
+You’ll need to put the backup wheel on and go to a tire shop.

 Even if you’re unsure about the tire damage (for example, if you can’t see), it’s still best to follow this procedure.
-A technician might conclude that the tire’s fine – but it’s better to be safe than sorry!
+A technician might conclude that the tire’s okay – but it’s better to be cautious than sorry!

-In all situations, bulges or punctures in the tire wall mean you need a new tire.
+In all circumstances, bulges or punctures in the tire wall mean you need a new tire.

 Can You Repair A Damaged Tire Sidewall?